Wall Insulation Guide

 If you are altering the outer part of the home via external solid wall insulation work, you may need to seek planning permission for this work.
 Again, it is a good idea to speak to your local council or planning authority before going ahead with the work.

 You will need to adhere to building regulations rules when installing wall insulation.
-When the work is complete, a building control officer may need to be inspected to ensure the work is up to the right standards.
+When the work is complete, a building control officer may need to inspect the work to ensure the work is up to the right standards.

 Below is an overview of what the building regulations require for each type of insulation: